slviajero/tinybasic/MANUAL.md

 FOR I: PRINT I: NEXT

 are legal.
 They generate infinite loops that can be interrupted with the BREAK command which is part of the extension language set.
+CONT advances the loop.
+This is borrowed from C.

 All parameters in FOR loops are evaluated once when the FOR statement is read.
 FOR loops use the memory location as jump target in NEXT.
 They are faster than GOTO loops.